twodeadgirls/twodeadgirls.github.io/_posts/2019-10-01-shotgunweddings.md

 </figure>
 The thing about a journal is that …it should be personal.
 If not, then it becomes just a form of advertisement for yourself, your business, profession.
 That’s not writing, not real writing.
 Nor is it what an artist might have in their sketchbook.

-<p>Fair disclaimer this journal is personal.
+<p>Fair disclaimer this is personal.

 <p>Yesterday I spent some time with a friend.
 I took a few photographs of a place I often went to as a child, Blue Springs State park.
 Everything there looked smaller than I remember.
 As a child, places seem huge, and I have fond memories of summers spent in Clio, Alabama, and my aunt would carry my cousins and me there often.